UNC Shared Services Center Pharmacy

-UNC Health Care is devoted to providing you with the highest level of care during every phase of your treatment.
-Through the UNC Shared Services Center (SSC) Specialty Pharmacy, we strive to increase the continuity of care and level of customer service you receive as a patient.
+UNC Health is devoted to providing you with the highest level of care during every phase of your treatment.
+Through the UNC Shared Services Center's (SSC) Specialty Pharmacy Service and Home Delivery Pharmacy, we strive to increase the continuity of care and the level of customer service you receive as a patient.

-The UNC SSC Specialty Pharmacy’s mission is to provide UNC Health Care patients (living in North Carolina) with quality and convenient access to their specialty prescription medications by utilizing home-delivery and clinical services.
+Our mission is to provide UNC Health patients living in North Carolina and Virginia with convenient, high quality access to their specialty and non-specialty prescription medications by utilizing home delivery and clinical services.

-By choosing our services and becoming a member of our care community, we are able to offer you a wide range of clinical support and financial services to better optimize your medication needs.
+By choosing our services and becoming a member of our care community, you receive a wide range of clinical support and financial services to better optimize your medication needs.

-We will work with your insurance company to determine your prescription coverage and coordination of benefits including:
+We will work with your insurance company to determine your prescription coverage and to coordinate your benefits including your:

 - Out-of-pocket prescription costs

-Once we receive your prescription, we will determine your prescription benefits and contact you to review the prescription, price, drug information, clinical information, and shipping time.
+Once we receive your prescription, we will determine your prescription benefits.
+We will contact you to review the prescription, the price, the drug information, the clinical information and the shipping time.

-Should there be a pharmacy network limitation with your insurance company or the specific drug you need, we will notify you and your provider and transfer the prescription(s) to the appropriate pharmacy.
+Should there be a pharmacy network limitation with your insurance company or with the specific drug you need, we will notify you and your provider and transfer the prescription(s) to an appropriate pharmacy.

-Your medications will be shipped at no charge via a common carrier, such as UPS, or courier service, however we must speak with you before shipping your medications.
+Your medications will ship at no charge via a common carrier (such as UPS) or via courier service.
+However, for specialty medications, we must speak with you before shipping your medications.
 If we leave you a message, please return our call as soon as possible to avoid any delays.

-Should there be a delay in delivery, we will notify you and do our best to avoid any interruptions in therapy.
-In the event that there may be an unplanned interruption in therapy, we will assist you in obtaining your medication from another pharmacy.
-You may also choose to pick up yoru medication(s) at the UNC Central Outpatient Pharmacy.
+- Should there be a delay in delivery, we will notify you and do our best to avoid any interruptions in therapy.

 Our pharmacists work closely with physicians, nurse navigators and other care coordinators to manage your health care.
 This enables timely and efficient management of side effects or other issues that may arise during your treatment.

-Our staff carefully reviews your electronic medical record (EMR) to ensure that we communicate and counsel appropriately based on your specific needs including demographics, health conditions, cultural diversity, health literacy, disability, and language barriers
+Our staff carefully reviews your electronic medical record (EMR) to ensure that we communicate and counsel appropriately based on your specific needs.
+Your EMR includes information about your demographics, health conditions, cultural diversity, health literacy, disability and language barriers.

 Clinical Management Program